vicliu624/CardPuter_Mp3_Adv/README.md

 - Audio files are recommended to be placed in `/music` directory
 - Deleting songs permanently removes files from SD card, use with caution
 - In single repeat mode, the song automatically repeats after finishing
+- Screenshots are saved as BMP files and can be viewed on any device that supports BMP format